-A number of various configurations can be done while calculating the rank as discussed earlier.
-There is also a rank index that is used to store the ranking position for each row group which is created.
+Several various configurations can be done while calculating the rank as discussed earlier.
+There is also a rank index used to store the ranking position for each row group created.
 There is a specific rank port that is used in calculating the rank.
 It also has a variable port which can be used in calculating rank temporarily.

 Step 4: Once this is done.
 Connect all source ports to the rank transformation.
-After this double click on the Rank transformation and then you can see the option of Edit Transformation window.
-Once this window is opened than go to the Properties tab.
+After this double click on the Rank transformation, you can see the Edit Transformation window’s option once this window is opened than go to the Properties tab.

 In this tab, you can define properties for rank by going to the below tab as below,

-- Cache Directory: This specifies the directory where integration service is used to create the indexes and cache the data which is needed.
+- Cache Directory: This specifies the directory where integration service is used to create the indexes and cache the needed data.

-- Top or Bottom: As mentioned earlier this helps in specifying whether the top or bottom rank of data is to be found.
+- Top or Bottom: As mentioned earlier, this helps specify whether the top or bottom rank of data is found.

 - Number of Ranks: It specifies the number of ranks needed.
 It can be top 3 or bottom 2, etc.